-Applicants must be exceptional students with an outstanding high school average; i.e. among the top performers in the class, whether from a private or public school.
+High School applicants must be exceptional students with an outstanding high school average; i.e. among the top performers in the class, whether from a private or public school.
 In addition, applicants must submit a portfolio consisting of samples of their literary/artistic work, along with two qualifying essays in Arabic.